kozmof/g2/README.md

 - -spt --save-path-at-top:
 	Save a specified directory at the top.
 - -d --delete [num]:
-	Delete a saved directory with the number.
+	Unregister a saved directory with the number.
 - -dr --delete-range [num1] [num2]:
-	Delete saved directories from num1 to num2.
+	Unregister saved directories from num1 to num2.
 - -c --change [num1] [num2]:
 	Swap indexes which you specified.